-

 Prohibited Conduct

-It is a violation of the Student Code of Conduct for any student, student group, or student organization to engage in behavior that aids, attempts, assists, promotes, condones, encourages, requires, conceals, or facilitates any act prohibited by this Handbook.
-Allowing, permitting, or providing an opportunity for a visitor to violate University policy is also prohibited.
-Lack of familiarity with University policy, intoxication or impairment from alcohol, drugs, or other substances, or an individual’s disability is not an excuse or a defense to a violation of the Student Code of Conduct.
-Intent is not a required element to establish a policy violation unless specifically noted in the policy definition.
-The Office of Student Conduct & Community Standards will consider the legitimacy of an individual’s explanation when determining appropriate sanctioning.
+It is a violation of the Student Code of Conduct for any Student, Student Group, or Student Organization to engage in behavior that aids, attempts, assists, promotes, condones, encourages, requires, conceals, or facilitates any act prohibited by University Policy, including this Handbook.
+Allowing, permitting, or providing an opportunity for a Visitor to violate University Policy is also prohibited.
+Lack of familiarity with University Policy, intoxication or impairment from alcohol, drugs, or other substances shall not be an excuse or a defense to a violation of University Policy.
+Unless specifically noted in the policy definition, intent is not a required element to establish a policy violation.
+The SCCS will consider the legitimacy of an individual's explanation when determining appropriate sanctioning.

-Prohibited conduct that is committed involving a protected class (age (40 years or older), ancestry, color, disability, ethnicity, gender, gender expression, gender identity, genetic information, marital status, national origin, political affiliation, pregnancy, race, religion, sex, sexual orientation, or status as a veteran.) which includes, but is not limited to, forms of harm and endangerment, physical violence, or harassment will, depending on the circumstance, be investigated and resolved under 3.47/Discrimination Review Procedures for Students, Employees and Visitors or Section 3.06 / Sexual Harassment, Discrimination and Retaliation for Employees, Students and Visitors.
-There may be additional allegations of misconduct claimed at the same time that will be resolved by the Student Conduct process outlined in the Handbook.
+Prohibited conduct that involves a protected class such as age (40 years or older), ancestry, color, disability, ethnicity, gender, gender expression, gender identity, genetic information, marital status, national origin, political affiliation, pregnancy, race, religion, sex, sexual orientation, or status as a veteran. which includes, but is not limited to, forms of harm and endangerment, physical violence, or harassment will, depending on the circumstance, be investigated and resolved under Policies 3.47 / Discrimination Review Procedures for Students, Employees and Visitors or 3.06 / Sexual Harassment, Discrimination and Retaliation for Employees, Students and Visitors.
+There may be additional allegations of misconduct claimed at the same time that will be resolved by the Student Conduct Process outlined in this Handbook.

-Violations of the Student Code of Conduct may also result in further review and/or investigation under other policies at Wichita State University.
-Some examples of these policies include, but are not limited to, 3.06/Sexual Misconduct, Sexual Harassment, Relationship Violence and Stalking Policy for Employees and Visitors, 3.19/Prohibition of Retaliation, and 3.47/Discrimination Review Procedures for Students, Employees and Visitors.
+Violations of the Student Code of Conduct may also result in a further review and/or investigation under other University Policy.
+Some examples of these policies include, but are not limited to, Policies 3.06 / Sexual Harassment, Discrimination and Retaliation for Employees, Students and Visitors, 3.19 / Prohibition of Retaliation, and 3.47 / Discrimination Review Procedures for Students, Employees and Visitors.

 -